CK Tan

 CK Tan is the Business Applications Systems Manager at Otis Elevator in Australia and looks after the development of all the local business-related software applications.
 While not working on Otis' product engineering, CK and his small team of three write and manage all the systems for all the offices in Australia and New Zealand.
 That's more than 1,300 people relying on CK to provide the database management and software solutions they need to do their jobs most efficiently.

 Reflecting an evolutionary path over the years, CK manages applications running on a myriad of platforms ranging from Natural/Adabas to NT4/APPX to client server to n-tier systems using Visual Basic, ASP and SQL Server.
 The local team has lots of experience optimizing and expanding applications on these legacy systems.
 Beginning in 2003, however, when looking to move legacy applications to the Web and the Microsoft .NET Framework, CK found himself facing a tricky migration challenge.
-Sure, his team was bright and wanted to learn.
-The problem was that a couple of internal applications were needed quickly, and that doesn't leave much time for training or practice.
+Sure, his team was bright and wanted to learn, but the problem was that a couple of internal applications were needed quickly, and that didn't leave much time for training or practice.

 "We were very productive using a 4GL repository-based development tool before we moved to Windows, so I knew the benefits of code generation could be impressive.
-I checked out several contemporary code generators for .NET and was encouraged to learn that vast improvements have been made in terms of generated code quality, the ability to customize the user interface and to extend generated applications so that multiple apps can be connected.
+I checked out several contemporary alternatives for .NET and was encouraged to learn that vast improvements have been made in terms of the quality of the code, the ability to customize the user interface, and to extend applications so that multiple apps can be connected.
 None had the power, speed or flexibility of Iron Speed Designer," CK says.

 "What I didn't expect to find was how easy Iron Speed Designer is to use.
 That opened my eyes to a whole new transition strategy for my team.
 Rather than hiring consultants, I could meet my deadlines and keep the learning and expertise in-house.